 - In class writings/participation

-- Weekly writing assignments
+- Quiz

 - Paper

+- Project

 - Final

 EXPECTATIONS

 - Attend class on time and participate in discussions.
 Missing 2 classes requires you to repeat the course. - Prepare your readings so you can help others (by your participation). - Think critically, question yourself, the readings and the course.
 Question the instructor and others. - Hopefully-learning and enjoyment from participation with text, other learners and instructor.